 I invite you to look at my publications on the topic, and to give me feedback (progovacATwayneDOTedu).
-My most thorough and comprehensive arguments for this position can be found in the two books that I wrote: Evolutionary Syntax (2015), by Oxford University Press: DOI: 10.1093/acprof:oso/9780198736547.001.0001, and the forthcoming book written for Springer Expert Briefs, A Critical Introduction to Language Evolution.
-The most succinct proposal (which gives a fragment of early human and Neanderthal grammars) can be found in my 2016 open-access article in Frontiers in Psychology (doi: 10.3389/fpsyg.2016.01714).
-The joint 2018 article also in Frontiers in Psychology (doi: 10.3389/fpsyg.2018.00278) offers results of an fMRI experiment testing this proposal, as well as provides a specific evolutionary tinkering scenario for the evolution of diversity in the expression of transitivity across languages.
+My most thorough and comprehensive arguments for this position can be found in the two books on the topic: Evolutionary Syntax (2015), by Oxford University Press, and A Critical Introduction to Language Evolution (2019 e-book, Springer Expert Briefs).
+The most succinct proposal (which gives a fragment of early human and Neanderthal grammars) can be found in my 2016 article A gradualist scenario for language evolution: A precise reconstruction.
+Here and here you can find two joint 2018 articles offering results of fMRI experiments testing some predictions of this proposal.